Goto Main Content

 Article 35

-35.1 The person handling counterfeit or banned veterinary drugs – repacking, selling, transporting, holding for oneself or others, brokering, assigning to a third party, or displaying/caching with intent to sell – is subject a prison term of six months to five years, and may also be fined up to NT$5 million.
+A person handling counterfeit or banned veterinary drugs – repacking, selling, transporting, holding for oneself or others, brokering, assigning to a third party, or displaying/caching with intent to sell – shall be sentenced to imprisonment for more than six months but less than five years , and may also be fined no more than NT$5 million.

-35.4 The person/entity having attempted the act in Section 35.1 is subject to penalty.
+The person/entity having attempted the act in Paragraph 1 is subject to penalty.

 Article 36

-36.2 The person handling substandard veterinary drugs – repacking, selling, transporting, holding for oneself or others, brokering, assigning to a third party, or displaying/caching with intent to sell – is subject to a fine of NT$30,000 to NT$150,000.
+The person handling substandard veterinary drugs – repacking, selling, transporting, holding for oneself or others, brokering, assigning to a third party, or displaying/caching with intent to sell – is subject to a fine of more than NT$30,000 but less than NT$150,000.

 Article 37